Associate Degree in Nursing (ADN) Programs

 The number of Associate Degrees is conclusively exceeding that of Bachelor’s Degrees, according to reports by The National Center for Education Statistics.
 This has created a hefty amount of competition between private universities, online agencies, and public community colleges, all of which now bring forth some form of ADN program for its students.
 But just because something is popular doesn’t mean it is the right choice for you.

 Additionally, you should undoubtedly consider an ADN program if you have little to no college education.
-This might be a result of switching career paths, specializing in a different field or simply not having had the opportunity to go to college.
-If you are in that position, this is the most flexible and budget-friendly method of building a foundation for a successful career and learning the ropes of nursing in a short amount of time.
-Lastly, this type of certification is an excellent option for you if you do have some college education (say, less than 60-semester credits) and you want to consolidate them into a full-fledged degree fast.
-Although both a BSN and an ADN will guarantee you higher income and a variety of quality job prospects, the latter requires less money and less time to complete.
+This might be the result of switching career paths, specializing in a different field or simply not having had the opportunity to go to college.
+If you are in this position, it is the most flexible and budget-friendly method of building a foundation for a successful career and learning the ropes of nursing in a short amount of time.
+Lastly, this type of certification is an excellent option if you do have some college education (say, less than 60-semester credits) and you want to consolidate them into a full-fledged degree fast.
+Although both a BSN and an ADN will guarantee you higher income and a variety of quality job prospects, the latter requires less money and time to complete.

-But what are the benefits of pursuing a BSN first?
-You will have more job opportunities and will be able to advance to high-end positions such as a nurse manager.
-You will also receive comprehensive training for advanced nursing and will be able to specialize in less accessible fields like midwifery and anesthesia.
-Furthermore, the core curriculum of a Bachelor’s Degree program is bound to include more courses with the focus on management, public health, statistics, and leadership.
+What are the benefits of pursuing a BSN first?
+You will have more job opportunities and be able to advance to high-end positions such as a nurse manager.
+You will also receive comprehensive training for advanced nursing and be able to specialize in less accessible fields like midwifery and anesthesia.
+Furthermore, the core curriculum of a Bachelor’s Degree program is bound to include more courses with a focus on management, public health, statistics, and leadership.
 Still, when it comes to nursing practices, patient care, health assessment and medical training, the information is usually the same.
-You will also be required to complete more clinical hours to earn a BSN (this can be both an advantage and a drawback, depending on your academic goals, as well as whether or not you are working during your studies).
-However, keep in mind that whether you earn a BSN or an ADN, your title remains the same: RN (registered nurse).
-Whatever your chosen degree, you will be working side-by-side with both undergraduates and Associate Degree holders.
+You will be required to complete more clinical hours to earn a BSN.
+(This can be both an advantage and a drawback, depending on your academic goals, as well as whether or not you are working during your studies.).\ However, keep in mind that whether you earn a BSN or an ADN, your title remains the same: RN (registered nurse).
+Whatever your chosen degree, you will be working side-by-side with both undergraduates and Associate degree holders.

 What if I change my mind halfway through the program?

-You might want to earn your Bachelor’s Degree first but simply not have the resources for it, or you might have decided that a BSN is the better option for you, but you are already enrolled in an ADN program.
-What do you do then?
+You might want to earn your Bachelor’s Degree first but simply do not have the resources, or you might have decided that a BSN is the better option for you, but you are already enrolled in an ADN program.
+What do you do?
 Are there any options or alternatives?
 Yes, but it will still involve some compromise on your part.
 If you find yourself in this uncomfortable position, one thing you can do (and many nursing students do) is to finish your ADN program and join the BSN program you really wanted after you start working.
 This is harder to do than merely completing a traditional 4-year program, but it also presents the most opportunity for growth and firsthand experience.

-You can use the credits you’ve earned during your Associate Degree studies and transfer them to your new undergraduate program (this is particularly popular and encouraged by online agencies).
-You can also finish your initial program, land a job at a hospital or healthcare facility and receive reimbursement for your nursing school tuition (the BSN you desire) while you are working for that medical institution.
+You can use the credits you’ve earned during your Associate Degree studies and transfer them to your new undergraduate program (particularly popular and encouraged by online agencies).
+You can also finish your initial program, land a job at a hospital or healthcare facility and receive reimbursement for your nursing school tuition (the BSN you desire) while working for that medical institution.